mknx/smarthome/index.md

 ## 2013-06-06: Beta Release 0.9
-with code contributions and help from: Alexander Rieger, Matthias Lemke, Niko Will!
+with code contributions and help from: Alexander Rieger, Matthias Lemke and Niko Will!

 ### New Plugins
    * [Fritzbox Plugin](plugins/fritzbox): control anything a FritzBox offers with the web interface.